Clairvoyant scheduling of random walks: Mazeries

 Among rectangles with a fixed lower left corner, the event that this corner is trap-clean in $Q$ is a decreasing function of $Q$ (in the set of rectangles partially ordered by containment).
 In particular, the trap-cleanness of $u$ in $\Rect(u,v)$ implies its trap-cleanness in $\Rect^{\rightarrow}(u,v)$ and in $\Rect^{\uparrow}(u,v)$.
 If $u$ is upper right trap-clean in the left-open or bottom-open or closed square of size $\bub$, then it is upper right trap-clean in all rectangles $Q$ of the same type.
 Similar statements hold if we replace upper right with lower left.

 \end{enumerate}

-Whether a certain wall value $E=(B,\r)$ is a barrier depends only on $X(B)$.
-However, whether it is a wall may depend also on the values of $X$ outside $B$.
-Similarly, whether a certain interval is inner clean may depend on the sequence outside it, but whether it is strongly inner clean does not.
+Whether a certain wall value $E=(B,\r)$ is a vertical barrier depends only on $X(B)$.
+Whether it is a vertical wall depends also on only on $X$, but may depend on the values of $X$ outside $B$.
+Similarly, whether a certain horizontal interval is inner clean depend only the sequence $X$ but may depend on its elements outside it, but whether it is strongly inner clean depends only on $X$ inside the interval.